-For this cannabis strain reviewed I tried out some Saturna that’s made by Broken Coast Cannabis, which is actually some Muskmelon OG.
-If you’ve read my other Broken Coast Cannabis strain reviews (Galiano, Quadra, Keats, Gabriola) you can probably tell by now that this company usually delivers above-average, carefully crafted, high-grade flower.
-Well thankfully, the trend continues with this Saturna strain.
+If you’ve read my other Broken Coast Cannabis strain reviews (Galiano, Quadra, Keats, Ruxton, and Denman), you can probably tell by now that this company usually delivers above-average, carefully crafted, high-grade flower.
+Well, thankfully, the trend continues with this Saturna strain.

-When it comes to lineage, according to Broken Coast themselves: “Saturna (AKA Muskmelon OG) is a Broken Coast original with an exclusive look, flavour, and aroma.
+When it comes to lineage, according to Broken Coast themselves: “Saturna (AKA Muskmelon OG) is a Broken Coast original with an exclusive look, flavor, and aroma.
 This amazing strain is a result of complicated in-house hybridization with a genetic history unique to Broken Coast.”

 Packaging Details: This was packaged on 08/19/2019 and tested/reviewed on 03/21/2020, exactly 215 days after being packaged.
 Lot# 1650105019

 Pricing Details: Purchased 3.5 grams for $46.30 at the SQDC in Montreal, Quebec, Canada. ($13.23/gram)

-It’s actually surprising that I didn’t get some completely dried out weed since it was packaged over 200 days after I tried it without a humidity pack in there.
-Very cool visuals as you can see in the pics, shades of navy, purple, dark green and light green on the buds, with messy bright orange pistils covered in trichomes.
+It’s actually surprising that I didn’t get some completely dried-out weed since it was packaged over 200 days after I tried it without a humidity pack in there.
+Very cool visuals, as you can see in the pics, shades of navy, purple, dark green, and light green on the buds, with messy bright orange pistils covered in trichomes.

 Still, though, I believe the terps were kind of still there because there were aromas that came out of the freshly sealed container, just less aggressive than what I’m used to with Broken Coast, which was probably because of the packaging date.

-The flavors actually came out a little more than the smell, on the inhale you can really taste the sweetness that myrcene and limonene usually emit.
-On the exhale, the spicyness comes out, and you get some of that diesel aftertaste.
+The flavors actually came out a little more than the smell; on the inhale, you can really taste the sweetness that myrcene and limonene usually emit.
+On the exhale, the spiciness comes out, and you get some of that diesel aftertaste.

-I really enjoyed the effects that this strain emitted, it was strong and aggressive but very euphoric and cerebral, I was full of energy and focus after smoking this.
+I really enjoyed the effects that this strain emitted; it was strong and aggressive but very euphoric and cerebral; I was full of energy and focus after smoking this.
 I tried this out during the day and at night, and both times were great.

-This is another solid cultivar that’s grown by Broken Coast, and I’m pretty sure if I got a more recent batch, this would be close to perfect.
-I would recommend this to both beginners and every day users, I believe both would really enjoy this cultivar, from the visual to the effects.
+This is another solid cultivar that’s grown by Broken Coast, and I’m pretty sure if I got a more recent batch, I would’ve enjoyed it that much more.
+I would recommend this to both beginners and everyday users; I believe both would like this cultivar, from the visual to the effects.